South Florida vs Miami Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over millions of data from every facet between the Bulls and Hurricanes and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over millions of data from every past game between the Bulls and Hurricanes and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-Interestingly enough, the data has been most watching on the trending weight knucklehead sportsbettors regularly put on coaching factors between a Bulls team going up against a possibly tired Hurricanes team.
-Trends look to say the true game analytics appear to reflect a strong lean against one Vegas line specifically.
+Interestingly enough, the data has been most watching on the trending weight knucklehead sportsbettors regularly put on coaching factors between a Bulls team going up against a possibly deflated Hurricanes team.
+It appears the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.